 Good mathematics skills and knowledge are essential for ensuring success in these other fields.
 How, then, can teachers help their students maximise their mathematics skills and knowledge?

 Even though first year University-level mathematics courses do not have any formal high school prerequisites, students may struggle without at least 3 units of HSC-level mathematics.
 Many of the first year subjects assume knowledge of this level of mathematics.
-For students who did not take this level of mathematics in high school, the School of Mathematics and Statistics offers bridging courses through January and February.
+For students who did not take this level of mathematics in high school, the School of Mathematics and Statistics offers bridging courses, opens in a new window through January and February.

 First of all, it is important for students to know that they should take maths.
 Guidance for students who want to end up studying some of the Science subjects mentioned above should stress the importance of mathematics.
 Only through taking mathematics can an understanding of mathematics be fostered.

-However, for especially talented students who have an interest in mathematics, a talented students program is available.
+However, for especially talented students who have an interest in mathematics, a talented students program, opens in a new window is available.
 Run by the School of Mathematics and Statistics, the Talented Students program is geared to a faster pace, and has an emphasis on harder problems.
 A guideline for entrance into this program is approximately 180 for 4 unit mathematics in the HSC level, or a high 80 mark in MATH1141.
 Entrance details are given in the first lecture.

 There are other avenues to encourage students in Mathematics, such as the UNSW School Mathematics Competition with the chance to win prizes and certificates of recognition for work in solving a set of problems designed to test mathematical ingenuity.

 Teachers can also encourage students by distributing our information on careers in mathematics.
-Some role models can be found among our alumni.
+Some role models can be found among our alumni, opens in a new window.

-For information on the School and its programs, email: ug.MathsStats@unsw.edu.au.
+For information on the School and its programs, email: ug.MathsStats@unsw.edu.au, opens in a new window.

 Resources for high school students